IIIF/cookbook-recipes/recipe/0377-image-in-annotation/index.md

 * [Annotate specific images or layers][0326]
   * in our case, we had only one image so we annotated the main canvas
 * [Annotation with a Non-Rectangular Polygon][0261]
-  * we could have drawn the contours of the foutain
+  * we could have drawn the contours of the fountain
 * !!
 [Tagging with an External Resource][0258]

 {% include acronyms.md %}